Ryan Gosling. biography

-Most recently, Ryan has taken over the Hollywood big-screen in the crime drama Drive (2011), the romantic-drama-comedy Crazy, Stupid, Love (2012) with Steve Carell, the political drama The Ides of March (2012) opposite George Clooney, and the crime drama The Place Beyond the Pines (2012) with Bradley Cooper.
+Ryan went on to take over the Hollywood big-screen in the crime drama Drive (2011), the romantic-drama-comedy Crazy, Stupid, Love (2012) with Steve Carell, the political drama The Ides of March (2012) opposite George Clooney, and the crime drama The Place Beyond the Pines (2012) with Bradley Cooper.

 The established actor's most recent projects include, the crime thrillers Gangster Squad (2013) alongside Emma Stone and Sean Penn, and Only God Forgives (2013).
 Ryan has also started his transition to behind-the-scene work with his directorial debut in the fantasy thriller How to Catch a Monster (2014).

 Ryan and Sandra Bullock were a strange couple, which is probably why the two parted ways after only dating for less than a year.

 Ryan began dating his The Notebook co-star Rachel McAdams in 2004 and stayed together for three years.
 After breaking up, Ryan said, "The only thing I remember is we both went down swingin' and we called it a draw."

 August 2009 - September 2009